SophieTech88/KinesisFirehoseProject/README.md

 5. Run a test to send records to Kinesis Firehose, and check the data in S3 bucket
    - The Kinesis Firehose Delivery Stream works perfectly.

-**Task 3: Add dynamic partitioning with Lambda Function for Kinesis Firehose**
+**Task 3: Add dynamic partitioning with Lambda Function for complex data in Kinesis Firehose**
 1. The original data is compressed in gzip
 2. Create a Lambda function in AWS console
    - decompress the gzip compressed data